IlyaFinkelshteyn/choco-cloud-screen-resolution/ReadMe.md

 The following package parameters can be set:

 - `password:` - Password of account to RDP into (required).
-    Prompts user for password when it is not provided.
 - `rdpPassword:` - RDP password.
-Defaults to `password` when it is not provided.
+Defaults to password of account to RDP into when it is not provided.
 - `username:` - Username of account to RDP into.
     Default: `$env:UserName`.
 - `rdpUsername:` - RDP username.
 Default: `rdp_local`.
+- `rdpGroups:` - RDP group members.
+    Default: `@('Administrators', 'Remote Desktop Users')`.
 - `width:` - Display width in pixels.
 Default: `1920`.
 - `height:` - Display height in pixels.
 Default: `1080`.
-- `rdpGroups:` - RDP group members.
-    Default: `@('Administrators', 'Remote Desktop Users')`.

 These parameters can be passed to the installer with the use of `--params`.
 For example: `--params "'/password:redacted'"`.